Mama June & Boyfriend Geno Doak’s Mugshots Released After Crack Cocaine Possession Arrest

 — Mama June (@MamaJune_BooBoo) March 16, 2019

 As she tweeted throughout the season premiere, Mama June avoided any acknowledgement of the trouble she had just had with Geno.
-In fact, in one tweet that night, she wrote about how sweet she thought Geno was as he gave her a promise ring.
-She added that while it’s not an engagement, it does mean she can get another ring at some point when and if he does propose.
+In fact, in one tweet that night, she wrote about how sweet she thought Geno was, as he gave her a promise ring.
+She added that while it’s not an engagement, it does mean she can get another ring at some point — when and if he does propose.

 Shannon’s followers posted plenty of tweets mentioning the trouble with Doak and the arrest, but it seems the From Not to Hot star decided to simply ignore all of that chatter.
 Family members are said to be concerned about Mama June Shannon’s relationship with Geno Doak, but it doesn’t look as if she’s taking this recent arrest as a sign to walk away.